BYLAW I: PURPOSE AND SCOPE

 Section 4.
 No person, group or organization may use the name “Libertarian Party of Mississippi” or any confusingly similar designation except as authorized by the Party.

-Section 2.
-CONVENTION OFFICERS – The current Chairman and Secretary-Treasurer of the Party shall preside as Chairman and secretary respectively of the annual state convention.
+Section 2: Convention Officers.
+The current Chairman of the Party shall preside over the annual state convention.

-Section 3.
-CONVENTION DELEGATES – All Voting Members shall be duly registered as Voting Delegates except as provided in Section 4.
-Each Voting Delegate shall have one vote and be present on the floor when the vote is taken, except that written and signed proxies are allowed when voting on amendments to the Party Constitution.
+Section 3: Convention Delegates.
+All delegates shall be duly registered as Voting Delegates except as provided in Section 4.
+Each Voting Delegate shall have one vote and be present on the floor when the vote is taken, except that written and signed proxies are allowed when voting on amendments to the Party Bylaws.

-(a) Only Supporting and Sustaining Members are eligible to be Voting Delegates at the annual Convention.
+A. Only Members are eligible to be Voting Delegates at the annual Convention.

-(b) No Party member shall be a Voting Delegate to any Party convention until 60 days have elapsed after their date of membership.
+B. No member shall be a Voting Delegate to any Party convention until 60 days have elapsed after their date of membership.

 (i) Candidates may petition the Judicial Committee for a waiver of this requirement.

-(d) The application of Bylaw VI, Section 4, Sub-Section b, may be suspended at any Party convention provided that the suspension is submitted as the first order of business and is favored by 3/5 of the Voting Delegates.
+D. The application of Bylaw VII, Section 4, Sub-Section b, may be suspended at any Party convention provided that the suspension is submitted as the first order of business and is favored by 3/5 of the Voting Delegates.
 If this section is suspended, then those Party members affected must be duly registered as Voting Delegates as the second order of business.

 Call to Order – promptly at the time given by advanced notice.

-(1) Delegate Registration- A motion to suspend the seniority rules in accordance with Bylaw 6, Section 4, Sub-section d, may be submitted.
+A. Delegate Registration — A motion to suspend the seniority rules in accordance with Bylaw VII, Section 4, Sub-section d, may be submitted.
 Afterwards the registration of Voting Delegates will be closed.

-(6) Nomination and election of all Party officers (required)- The newly elected Party officers take office effective with the adjournment of the convention.
+F. Nomination and election of all Party officers (required) — The newly elected Party officers take office effective with the adjournment of the convention.